codesurgery/material-icons/README.md

 > ![](./example.png);

-(Explanation)
 Just add the class `material-X` to a div or span.
 X can be any of the icon names found on [this page](https://material.io/tools/icons).

-Warning: I'm not 100% sure that Google has made every icon for every style available 🤷‍♀

 ### URLs